majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab2.rst

 -----------------------------------------

 To be synchronized, shared memory zones must be identically named across Nginx Plus cluster members.
-One way to ensure we have common shared memory zones across the cluster is to synchronize the configuration.
+One way to ensure common shared memory zones exist across the cluster is to synchronize the configuration.
 Nginx provides a package/script for this task.

 .. image:: /_static/nginx-sync-sh.png

 ..
 NOTE:: The lab UDF image was already configured for ssh access (via keys) to all cluster members from the NGINX Plus Master.

-Create the configuration file ``/etc/nginx-sync.conf``.
+**Create the configuration file ``/etc/nginx-sync.conf``.**

-.. note:: Execute these steps on the NGINX Plus Master Instance.
+.. note:: Execute these steps on the NGINX Plus Master instance.

 .. code:: shell